 What is TM1 and Planning Analytics?
-History, Components and Uses
+History, Components and Important Uses

-IBM Congos TM1 (otherwise known as Planning Analytics) is a multidimensional, in memory OLAP engine which allows write back to the TM1 database.
-Originally known as Table Manager 1, TM1 a client/server software platform.
-It uses Microsoft Excel and various web applications on the client side with an in memory, multidimensional datastore on the server side.
-TM1 allows write back from users and is commonly used for corporate planning, reporting, and analysis, Importantly, and different to most multidimensional tools, users have the ability to write back, making it extremely useful for activities like corporate planning.
+IBM Congos TM1, known as Planning Analytics, is a multidimensional, in-memory OLAP engine that allows write-back to the TM1 database.
+Originally known as Table Manager 1, TM1 is a client/server software platform.
+It uses Microsoft Excel and various web applications on the client-side with an in-memory, multidimensional datastore on the server-side.
+As an example, users commonly use TM1 for corporate planning, reporting, and analysis, Importantly, and different to most multidimensional tools, users have the ability to write back, making it extremely useful for activities like corporate planning.

 History of TM1